-Each year, about 2.8 million Americans get bacterial infections that resist treatment by the antibiotics designed to knock them out.
+Each year, about 2.8 million Americans develop bacterial infections that resist antibiotics treatments.
 About 35,000 of those patients die – globally the mortality figure is 700,000.
 Projections are that by 2050, 10 million people will die every year due to antimicrobial resistance, making this one of the world’s biggest threats to health, food security and development.

-One of Parang’s colleagues – Rakesh Tiwari, Ph.D. – works alongside him in the lab they share at the Chapman University School of Pharmacy.
+At the Chapman University School of Pharmacy, Keykavous Parang, Pharm.D., Ph.D., works alongside his colleague, Rakesh Tiwari, Ph.D., in the lab they share.
 The team also includes Jason Yamaki, Pharm.D., Ph.D., who works with patients fighting bacterial infections.

 Collaboration is critical, Parang says.